matschieu/webnav/README.md

 # To display some debug information on the page
 debug = false

+# This is the context where the webapp is deployed
+# It must start with a '/'
+# Empty value means that the app is deployed to the root of the server
+webapp.context = /webnav

+# The root dir of the file system to explore
+# It can be a relative to the index.php path or an absolute path
+# Must be set
+filesystem.root = .

 # Define the default language in which the application is displayed
 application.default.language = en